rackerlabs/docs-core-infra-user-guide/cloud_ops/limits.rst

 The services mentioned here are not the only ones with absolute limits or rate limits.
 Some services have no limits.
-We publish the limits relevant to any service in that service’s API documentation.
-You can find those details by going to http://docs.rackspace.com/ and searching for “limits”.
+We publish the limits relevant to any service in that service's API documentation.
+You can find those details by going to http://docs.rackspace.com/ and searching for *limits*.

 You can also avoid surprises in your usage-based billing with the help of several tools: